Skip to Content

 Change management

 Routine, emergency, and configuration changes to existing Harmony infrastructure are authorized, logged, tested, approved, and documented in accordance with industry norms for similar systems.
 Updates to Harmony's infrastructure are done to minimize any impact on the customer and their use of the services.
-The Jitterbit Trust site provides a public-facing dashboard that lists any outages and periods of system performance degradation, as well as scheduled maintenance and software releases.
+The Jitterbit status site provides a public-facing dashboard that lists any outages and periods of system performance degradation, as well as scheduled maintenance and software releases.

 Software